philhanna/crossword/README.md

 # Crossword Editor

-This application allows the user to create crossword puzzles suitable for publication.
+This is a web-based application that allows the user to create and edit crossword puzzles.

 ## Table of contents
 - [Setup](#setup)